BrettSeifried/foundations-1-notes/oct25/notes.md

 - [ ] On form submit
     - [ ] update the user data
     - [ ] redirect to the map page

+# Julies order
+* Create Map Folder & Quest Folder
+    * add index.html and JS to each folder
+    * Set up HTML with
+        * Html 5
+        * script to that folders JS
+    * console.log('hello') each page to test JS is working.